umarkhalidAI/LatentEditor/README.md

 LatentEditor allows you to edit your 3D scenes in the matter of **minutes!**.

-### 🔥 Simple Gaussian Splatting baseline for image-to-3D
-- Coarse stage: Gaussian Splatting optimized with SDS loss by Zero123 for geometry formation.
-- Fine stage: Mesh optimized with MSE loss by Stable Diffusion for texture refinement.

 ### 💡 View consistent, high quality and fast speed
 - Stable Diffusion for high quality and controllable repainting for reference alignment   -->   view-consistent high-quality image generation.